BenHsu501/CopyCraftAPI/README.md

 - **cfg/user/copywriter_model.yaml:** Various copywriting structures, can be added as needed.
 - **cfg/user/main_instruction.yaml:** Details of article generation, can add formats like Twitter or others.

+### Next plan
+Add tiktoken to limit the number of max tokens.

 For any questions or contributions, please feel free to open an issue or submit a pull request.